Taiko2k/Tauon/docs/guide.md

 Note: Its best to import any corresponding audio files before importing playlists.

-Note: It may be necessary to clean database beforehand.
+Important: It may be necessary to clean database beforehand.
 (MENU->Database->Find And Remove Dead Tracks)

 Bug: Some tracks with strange characters in metadata may cause process to fail.